vicendy04/e-learning/README.md

 }
 ```

-This allows us to insert our custom logic into the common logic.
+> The technique has many great advantages.
+For one, it allows us to add custom logic in the middle.
+In addition, `getCourses` doesn’t need to be concerned with that logic at all.

 ## Cyclomatic Complexity & Testing

 To be honest, this project is not complex enough to require an analysis of Cyclomatic Complexity.
-However, I’ll briefly mention it below for completeness.
-It might not be entirely accurate.
+However, I’ll briefly mention it below for completeness, though it may not be accurate.

 Here's a simple demonstration: